After completing this tutorial, you will be able to:

 # reclassify the raster using the reclass object - reclass_m chm_classified <- reclassify(lidar_chm, reclass_m)

 barplot().
-Note that I am not using the histogram function in this case given we only have 3 classes!
+Note that I am not using the histogram function in this case given you only have 3 classes!

 # view reclassified data barplot(chm_classified, main = "Number of pixels in each class")

-If the raster classification output has values of 0, we can set those to
+If the raster classification output has values of 0, you can set those to

 NA using the syntax below.
 The left side of this syntax tells